ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 SecurityParameters.AddPreSharedKey(key, identity)
 ~~~

+### Connection Establishment Callbacks

 Security decisions, especially pertaining to trust, are not static.
 Once configured,
-parameters must also be supplied during connection establishment.
-These are best handled as
+parameters may also be supplied during connection establishment.
+These are best
-client-provided callbacks.
-Security handshake callbacks include:
+handled as client-provided callbacks.
+Security handshake callbacks that may be
+invoked during connection establishment include:

 - Trust verification callback: Invoked when a Remote Endpoint's trust must be validated before the
 handshake protocol can proceed.